FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 - Implement typescript with SWC [Weekend Project]
 - Keep track of user interaction and completion using document ids , arrays and array methods.(Backend need!)[To be done after migration to typescript]
+- Tweak login to use email to login.
+- Consider verify email account while logging in to ensure true data....

 ### KEY TIPS I HAVE PICKED UP ALONG THE JOURNEY